 HOPE not hate uses cookies to collect information and give you a more personalised experience on our site.
 You can find more information in our privacy policy.
 To agree to this, please click accept.

-Name | UKIP |
+| Name | UKIP |

-Tags | Populist/Radical Right |
+| Tags | Radical Right |

-Categories | Political Party |
+| Categories | Political Party |

-Related People/Groups | |
+| Related People/Groups | Turning Point UK |

-Years Active | 1993 – Present |
+| Years Active | 1993 – Present |

-Active Areas | UK |
+| Active Areas | UK |

-However, the party has since faced a catastrophic fall in fortunes, with its vote share and income dwindling to the point of oblivion.
-It faced relentless infighting and ten changes of leadership between the resignation of Nigel Farage in 2016 and the election of leader Neil Hamilton in 2021.
-In January last year, Hamilton stepped down and Lois Perry, a climate sceptic campaigner, briefly took over.
-She resigned after 34 days, citing a bad case of pneumonia (and has since re-emerged as director of the British offshoot of the Heritage Foundation, an American climate denial pressure group).
+Neil Hamilton in 2021.
+In January 2024, Hamilton stepped down and Lois Perry, a climate-sceptic campaigner, briefly took over.
+She resigned after 34 days, citing a bad case of pneumonia (and has since re-emerged as director of the British offshoot of the Heritage Foundation, an American climate-denial pressure group).

 Nicholas Tenconi, the head of Turning Point UK, is now UKIP’s leader.
 In a podcast in January 2025, he admitted being sentenced for a fight outside a nightclub.
 A media report from his 2011 court case mentions Tenconi punched a victim in an apparent drunken argument over a cigarette, which led to the victim being kicked on the ground.
-Tenconi avoided jail and was fined and ordered to complete 240 hours of unpaid work.
-“My debt to society is paid,” Tenconi told a podcaster.

-UKIP entered 24 candidates at the general election, almost half the 43 it put up in 2019.
-They included Voice of Wales‘s co-founder Stan Robinson, who has previously called for a journalist to be castrated with a “rusty blade”.
+UKIP entered 24 candidates at the general election, just over half the 43 it put up in 2019.
+They included Voice of Wales’s co-founder Stan Robinson, who has previously called for a journalist to be castrated with a “rusty blade”.
 All but one lost their deposits.
 UKIP also performed badly in the local elections, putting forward just 16 candidates, including the conspiracy theorist Leo Robinson, who has told his followers to prepare for war with “death jab agents”.

 State of HATE 2025: Reform Rising and Racist Riots is your essential guide to the far-right threat—and how we stop it.
 View the full report today.